NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

         }
         else if (type == STRING)
         {
-            // iterate through 0 to ATTR_SIZE-1: (let charIndex be the iterator) {
-                // let ch be the character at index (i, charIndex) of record array

-                // if ch == null character(i.e. '\0') exit the loop

-                // if ch is an invalid character return E_NOTPERMITTED;
-                // (check this using isInvalidCharacter() function)
-            }
             // copy record[i] to recordValues[i].sVal
         }
     }

-    // insert the record by calling BlockAccess::insert() function of Block Access Layer
+    // insert the record by calling BlockAccess::insert() function
     // let retVal denote the return value of insert call

     return retVal;